 The Pewter Plank will continue to track any news surrounding a Ted Ginn trade proposal, and we will report the news as soon as possible.
 Stay tuned!

-Topics: Ted Ginn
+Tags: Ted Ginn